Pound falls after UK bank chief rules out extending help

 The pound fell by almost 1% to just below $1.10 after Bailey spoke, before rallying slightly after the Financial Times reported that the bank was, after all, prepared to keep buying bonds beyond the Friday deadline.

+The bank quashed that report, saying its “temporary and targeted purchases" of government bonds "will end on October 14.”

+“The governor confirmed this position yesterday and it has been made absolutely clear in contact with the banks at senior levels," the bank said.

-The central bank stepped in after the British government on Sept.
+The central bank took emergency action after the British government on Sept.
 23 announced plans for 45 billion pounds ($50 billion) in tax cuts without saying how it would pay for them.
 The announcement spooked financial markets and sent the pound plunging to a record low of $1.03 against the dollar.

 The Bank of England intervened to prop up the bond market and stop a wider economic crisis that particularly threatened pension funds.